-In hindsight, those rejections in the past were also a blessing for me, I go to work at small, medium and other large companies and learn how to develop with open source technology and how to work productivity in multiple varying environments.
+In hindsight, those rejections in the past were also a blessing for me.
+I went to work at small, medium and other large companies and learned how to develop with open source technology and how to work productively in multiple varying environments.

 With a new preparation approach, internal support and years of additional experience under my belt I passed the interview & hiring committee and accepted my offer as a Software Engineer at Google.